 “I feel so much stronger.
 I can carry my baby without pain.
 I can cough without wetting my pants.
 I can fit into my pants better and everyone is telling me how great I look.
 But I checked my diastasis and I think it has not changed much or at least I think there is still a small separation, so I am not sure if this is working.”

 Er…..What??
 Why do we allow a number to change our perspective of what we know is progress?
-Yes the number can tell us things, but it never tells us everything.
+Yes, the number can tell us things, but it never tells us everything.
 Sometimes, while a client’s diastasis may close up right away, they still do not have the strength they need for life.
 The number is there, but have they fully rebuilt their core?
 No!
 We still need to build strength, endurance, correct alignment patterns and regain the functional strength needed to fully succeed in core rehab.

-We have a very comprehensive online core rehab program but many people question how we can do physical therapy without physically being there.
+We have very comprehensive online core rehab programs but many people question how we can do physical therapy without physically being there.
 We do this by teaching you to understand your own body.
 We teach you to listen to your own symptoms and then we give you very realistic and straightforward ways to start retraining your body.
 But we know it can be overwhelming to be a student of your own body, processing tons of new information.
 The Tummy Team has taken a very systematic approach to teach you one piece at a time, building from there, until you have succeeded in your core rehab.

 Let us help you see more than just numbers.
 Let us help you restore your core and reclaim your true self.